Broadway’s Best Gather to Raise Funds and Awareness for the Pulmonary Fibrosis Foundation

 About the Pulmonary Fibrosis Foundation

-The mission of the Pulmonary Fibrosis Foundation is to help find a cure for idiopathic pulmonary fibrosis (IPF), advocate for the pulmonary fibrosis community both locally and in Washington, D.C., promote disease awareness, and provide a compassionate environment for patients and their families.
+The mission of the Pulmonary Fibrosis Foundation (PFF) is to help find a cure for idiopathic pulmonary fibrosis (IPF), advocate for the pulmonary fibrosis community, promote disease awareness, and provide a compassionate environment for patients and their families.
 The PFF collaborates with physicians, organizations, patients, and caregivers worldwide.
-December 1-3, 2011 the PFF hosted its first biennial international scientific conference, IPF Summit 2011: From Bench to Bedside, in Chicago; PFF Summit 2013 will be held December 5-7, 2013.
-For more information visit www.pulmonaryfibrosis.org or call 888-733-6741.
+December 1-3, 2011 the PFF hosted its first biennial international scientific conference, IPF Summit 2011: From Bench to Bedside, in Chicago; PFF Summit 2013 will be held December 5–7, 2013, in La Jolla, California.
+For more information visit www.pulmonaryfibrosis.org or call 888.733.6741.

 About Idiopathic Pulmonary Fibrosis

-According to the National Institutes of Health, idiopathic pulmonary fibrosis (IPF) is a condition in which over a period of time the lung tissue becomes thickened, stiff, and scarred.
+Idiopathic pulmonary fibrosis (IPF) is a condition in which over a period of time the lung tissue becomes thickened, stiff, and scarred.
 The development of the scar tissue is called fibrosis.
 As the lung tissue becomes scarred and thicker, the lungs lose their ability to transfer oxygen into the bloodstream.
 As a result, the brain and other organs don't receive the oxygen they need.
 In some cases, doctors can determine the cause of the fibrosis, but in most cases, there is not a known cause.
-When there is no known etiology for the fibrosis (and certain pathologic criteria are met) the disease is called idiopathic pulmonary fibrosis or IPF.
+When there is no known etiology for the fibrosis (and certain pathologic or radiographic criteria are met), the disease is called idiopathic pulmonary fibrosis, or IPF.
 IPF affects approximately 200,000 individuals in the United States (US), and 138,000 individuals in the European Union (EU).
 The annual mortality is estimated to be 40,000 in the US alone, with an average survival of 2–3 years following diagnosis.
 There is no cure for IPF.
 There is no FDA-approved treatment for IPF in the US and limited therapeutic options available for individuals with mild-to-moderate IPF in the EU, Canada, and Asia.